immadisairaj/Quiz/README.md

 - Android Studio (version: 3.2.1)
 - Ubuntu 18.O4

+## Code of Conduct

+This project Code of Conduct is under the Contributor Covenant, see the [CODE_OF_CONDUCT.md](https://github.com/immadisairaj/Quiz/blob/master/CODE_OF_CONDUCT.md) for more details.

 ## License

 This project is licensed under the MIT License, see the [LICENSE.md](https://github.com/immadisairaj/Quiz/blob/master/LICENSE) for more details.